Few footballers can be regarded as a true legend for more than one club. Typically, it’s one, the other, or none.

 Crystal Palace won the 1991 Full Members’ Cup with Martyn keeping goal for the Eagles.
 The final was a 4-1 win over this week’s opponents Everton.
 Notably, Ian Wright scored his first of the day’s two assisted from distance by the Palace No.1.

 “At that time we had a good side and we finished third that year in the old First Division.
-That, by no means, was a big feat.
+That, by all means, was a big feat.
 [The Full Members’ Cup] wasn’t the most important once we started it but obviously the further we progressed the more important it got for us and then, you know, it was a Wembley final.
 We did take it seriously come the end of the tournament.
 We really desperately wanted to win it.

 “Looking back I can remember making a save from Dave Watson from quite close in and I think it [the game] was 1-1 and it went into extra time.
 I think this [save] was before the final whistle of the full 90 minutes.
 So if they’d scored, they would have won 2-1 so it was quite an important save.
 We just took off from there really and proved a bit too strong going on into the extra time.